yorkie/react-native-wechat/.github/ISSUE_TEMPLATE.md

 Please follow above issue templates:

-1. Bug Report or Documentation Issue or Questions and Help ?
+1. Bug Report or Documentation Issue or Questions and Help?

 2. Which `react-native-wechat` version are you using?

 3. What platform does your issue occur on?
 (Android/iOS/Both)

 4. Please provide a clear and concise description of what the bug is as precisely as possible，you can :

   1) post a screenshot to explain in which case you get the issue?
   2) related `logs`？